 If you have transport or can arrange it with your accommodation, you will widen the list of activities available unless you just want to relax on the beach.
 You can hire a car at the airport (Bargain!) or a motorcycle in town.
 Be careful when you do self drive or ride a bike as you may be unfamiliar with the local driving styles, the terrain, driving/riding in the rain and the sudden appearance of monkeys on the road.
 It’s also a good idea to check your travel insurance as well before you sign on the line to ensure you are covered.

 That said, having your own transport is a great way to see the island and you can do some shopping in Kuah town, have a foot massage in Pantai Chenang or drop by the Mangrove park between Kuah Town and Tanjung Rhu, near Kampung Kilim along Jalan Ayer Hangat.

-If you want a cultural experience, visit Mahsuri’s Tomb or Makam Mahsuri , just north of the airport near the village of Padang Mat Sirat.
+If you want a cultural experience, visit Mahsuri’s Tomb or Makam Mahsuri.
+Just north of the airport near the village of Padang Mat Sirat, you can learn of the curse that promised misery for seven generations.
 The drive through padi fields especially at sunrise or sunset begs for you to pull out a camera.

 At the western side of the island lies the Kilim Karst Geoforest Park, a unique geological area.
 The 90 islands making up the Langkawi group form the first UNESCO-endorsed Geopark in Southeast Asia.
-There are many caves in the area, some of which can be visited with a responsible guide and you may also ride the cable car to the top of Gunung Machinchang and have a birds eye view of the geological formations, the beaches and the countryside.
+There are many caves in the area, some of which can be visited with a responsible guide.
+Ride the cable car to the top of Gunung Machinchang to have a birds eye view of the geological formations, beaches and countryside.

 So next time you’re looking for a tropical getaway, consider Langkawi, the possibilities identified here are just a few of the things on offer in a very much under-rated location.